 Collaborative artwork Shelter developed for 31ºC., ASC Gallery, London, August 2017.
 This artwork developed through a dialogue with researcher Vicky Kim from SoAH RCA was awarded a place in this open exhibition.
 Shelter, our first collaborative artwork is a juxtaposition of two practices.
 This collaboration expanded my understanding of working with sound, the sculptural and with diverse cultural viewpoints through explorations of melds and juxtapositions.

-Proposing, developing and installing an intervention for the Design Museum's opening, London, November 2016.
-During my initial term at RCA I joined the M.A. elective Thinking through Sound, to engage with the concerns of my programme, Information Experience Design.
-Through this elective, the opportunity to join in the Design Museums opening celebrations became available.
-This required a fast response to a brief that, although narrow in its parameters, was relevant to my exploration of the public space.
-My resultant sound intervention are we recording now? considered the relationship between ‘ad hoc’ and the museum.
+Sound intervention for the Design Museum's opening, London, November 2016.
+My sound intervention are we recording now? considers the relationship between ‘ad hoc’ and the museum.
 This piece was positioned in a window alcove overlooking the museum shop and through using contact speakers on the window's sill and glass to allow the layered, donated phrases of the artwork to be heard in the shop, my artwork was also placed amongst the museum objects for sale.

 Summary of academic qualifications